ElDav1d/eldav1d-marvel-ui/README.md

 It mimics the look and feel of the [Marvel Characters](https://www.marvel.com/characters) page.

+The approachrelies on [vite's library mode](https://vitejs.dev/guide/build.html#library-mode) and is heavily inspired by [this article](https://dev.to/receter/how-to-create-a-react-component-library-using-vites-library-mode-4lma) and this [hybrid implementation](https://github.com/waldronmatt/groundwork/tree/main/packages/ui#readme)

 ## Stack is React + TypeScript + Vite + Vitest + React Testing Library + Storybook + SWC + TailwindCSS

 This project is transpiled with SWC for better performance

 - [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh

+## Features

+Support for both ECMAScript Modules and CommonJS

+- Outputs:
+  - `esm` and `cjs` source files
+  - source maps for JavaScript files (`.js.map`)
+  - `esm` and `cjs` declaration files (`.d.ts` and `.c.ts`)
+  - `esm` and `cjs` source maps for declaration files (`.d.ts.map` and `.c.ts.map`)
+  - compiled CSS modules (consuming app is not required to support css modules)
+- Subpath exports for explicit path referencing.
+Will auto map to the right module system
+- Libraries are externalized for a lighter bundle size (`react`, `react/jsx-runtime`)

 ## Prerequisites